ohlab/GRiD/README.md

 **Some notes to keep in mind when using the 'multiplex' module to enhance performace**
 -  If possible, use the smaller `environ_specific_database` GRiD database.
--  Subsample very large files to a few million reads to considerably reduce runtime.
+-  Subsample very large files to considerably reduce runtime.
 -  Whenever possible, run your analyses with and without the Pathoscope reassignment (-p) option and compare results.
 You can also fine-tune the reads reassignment parameters using -t flag.
 -  Also, you may want to filter your results based on `Species heterogeneity`.
 Typically, growth estimates with 'Species heterogeneity' values < 0.3 are very reliable.

 # Example test
 The test sample contain reads from *Staphylococcus epidermids*, *Lactobacillus gasseri*, and *Campylobacter upsaliensis*, each with coverage of ~ 0.5.
 Download the GRiD folder and run the test as shown below.

+If you created a conda environment prior to installation using the example in the "Installation" section, then always activate the environment prior to running GRiD using the command `source activate GRiD`.
+Otherwise, skip this step.

 `wget https://github.com/ohlab/GRiD/archive/1.2.tar.gz`